Senior Thesis Research Grants

 Research grants are available to help offset the cost of conducting a Senior Honors Thesis.
 The grants, up to $500, can cover the cost of equipment, supplies, software, publications, transportation, and other expenses.

 Students must apply through the academic unit’s honors director or their project advisor (for units without honors directors).
-Spring 2013 applications are available now; submissions are due to the Honors Carolina office by 4:00 pm on Friday, March 8, 2013.
+The call for Spring 2014 proposals will be sent to departments on January 15, 2014; applications will be due to the Honors Carolina office by 4:00 pm on March 5, 2014.

 The following awards are made possible through gifts to Honors Carolina and are awarded annually.